jajamoa/HugAgent/README.md

-# HugAgent: A Benchmark for Human-Grounded Agent Beliefs in Realistic Social Contexts
+# HugAgent: Human-Grounded Benchmarking of Agent Beliefs in Social Contexts

-A benchmark for evaluating LLM theory of mind capabilities in realistic social contexts using real human conversation data.
-The benchmark includes belief attribution and belief update tasks across multiple difficulty levels, designed to assess model performance on complex, long-term social reasoning scenarios.
+The first benchmark that evaluates models on belief attribution and belief updating using real participant surveys and interviews in socially salient domains (healthcare, surveillance, housing).
+Each instance combines demographic background with first-person self-reports, preserving individual variation instead of collapsing it into a single label.

 ## Usage